usharesoft/appcenter-docs/apis/en/source/pages/applianceimportandexport/applianceExport_getAllStatus.rst

 A list of :ref:`status-object` objects are returned. <p/>

-The ``ai`` query parameter can be used to retrieve a subset of these export statuses.
+The ``ae`` query parameter can be used to retrieve a subset of these export statuses.

 Security Summary
 ~~~~~~~~~~~~~~~~